SMU Mustangs men's basketball: 2016–2024: Maintaining Success (Post Larry Brown)

 Ben Moore in entering the NBA draft where both Ojeleye and Brown were selected 37th and 46th overall, respectively.
 Ben Moore spent 27 games with the G League team, Fort Wayne Mad Ants where he averaged 11.4 points per game and 6.7 rebounds per game.
 He was recently signed to a two way contract with the Indiana Pacers on January 12, 2018.
 This marks the first time an SMU player has been drafted since 2001.
 This is also the first time SMU has ever had 3 players join their first NBA rosters in the same season, topping the previous high of 1.

+2024: Move to the ACC

+In July 2024, SMU left The American for the Atlantic Coast Conference, returning SMU to the power-conference ranks for the first time since the collapse of the Southwest Conference.